-If it were possible to schedule a GP appointment for the following day during a lunch break, then absenteeism levels mightn’t be so high.
+If it was always possible to schedule a GP appointment for the following day during a lunch break, then its possible absenteeism levels mightn’t be so high.
 But as we all know, finding the time to speak to a healthcare professional can be difficult, with extended waiting times and unhelpful surgery opening hours.

 So employees have to make a choice; do they miss work to go and see what the cause of their burnout-created insomnia is, or do they knuckle down and spend a few more hours in front of their office computer?